Expected number and distribution of critical points of real Lefschetz pencils: Proof of the main theorems

 \subsection{Coarea formula}

-Here we will use the incidence variety defined in Section 2.4 and the coarea formula to see the expected distribution of critical points of a (real) Lefschetz pencil as an integral over $X$ (resp. $\R X$).
+In this section we use the incidence manifold defined in Section \ref{lefincvar} and the coarea formula to write the expected distribution of critical points of a (real) Lefschetz pencil as an integral over $X$ (resp. $\mathbb{R} X$).